GKR5413/GKR5413.github.io/README.md

 - Bootstrap for layout components

 ## Recent Updates
+- **🗑️ Pages Cleaned**: Removed projects and blog pages for streamlined navigation
 - **✅ 404 Errors Fixed**: All clean URLs now working perfectly
 - **🔒 Comprehensive Security Implementation**: Enterprise-grade security with URL obfuscation, security headers, and protection
 - **Logo Consistency Achieved**: All pages now have identical logo sizing and styling matching the about page